 Treatment Tips for Cancer Patients

-The University of Maryland Greenebaum Cancer Center (UMGCC) provides a variety of resources to
+The University of Maryland Greenebaum Comprehensive Cancer Center (UMGCCC) provides a variety of resources to

 help patients and their family members manage the cancer treatment process.
 Below are some helpful tips on nutrition, stress reduction and managing expectations during treatment from our cancer experts.